pfbrowning/ng-radio/README.md

 * To identify who the current user is in order to facilitate the "Favorite Stations" feature
 * To ensure that users of my personal _hosted_ version of [radio-proxy](https://github.com/pfbrowning/radio-proxy) and [image-proxy](https://github.com/pfbrowning/image-proxy) are legitimate users of the Browninglogic Radio app, as opposed to using it for their own separate purposes and increasing my hosting bill.

-As a future state I would like to modify the app such that authentication is required only for the "favorite stations" feature, but in order to do so I'll need to find a good solution to the second bullet point above first.
+As a future state I would like to modify the app such that authentication is required only for the "favorite stations" feature, but in order to do so I'll need to find a better solution to the second bullet point above first.

 ## Supported URL Format
 The app should play any audio stream which can be played by [icy](https://www.npmjs.com/package/icy).